CoLRev-Environment/colrev/docs/source/dev_docs/dev_status.rst

 Methods |EXPERIMENTAL|
 -----------------------------------------------------------------

-**Summary statement**: The operations are `aligned <../manual/operations.html>`_ with the established methodological steps of the review process and differences between review types and the typical forms of data analysis are considered during project setup.
+**Summary statement**: The operations are :ref:`aligned <operations>` with the established methodological steps of the review process and differences between review types and the typical forms of data analysis are considered during project setup.
 The *encoding of review methodology* is in progress and requires documentation.

 ..
     TODO : cover differences between review types in setup/validation